 Mnemonic to help remember the most common causes of AVN

 Hip osteonecrosis is associated with very high morbidity if the diagnosis is missed.
-Thus, the condition is best managed by a multidisciplinary team that includes a radiologist, orthopedic surgeon, rheumatologist, internist, nurse practitioner and a pharmacist.
+Thus, the condition is best managed by an interprofessional team that includes a radiologist, orthopedic surgeon, rheumatologist, internist, nurse practitioner and a pharmacist.
 There is no one single test that can make the diagnosis of this disorder and hence, communication and discussion with other healthcare workers is vital.
 The offending drug must be discontinued right away.
-The patients are managed medically and surgically but complete recovery is not always guaranteed.
+The patients are managed medically and surgically but a complete recovery is not always guaranteed.
 Some patients are left with a permanent gait alteration and this can significantly affect the quality of life.

 |||Bergman J,Nordström A,Nordström P, Epidemiology of osteonecrosis among older adults in Sweden.
 Osteoporosis international : a journal established as result of cooperation between the European Foundation for Osteoporosis and the National Osteoporosis Foundation of the USA.
 2019 Jan 9; [PubMed PMID: 30627759]|

 |||Pascarella R,Fantasia R,Sangiovanni P,Maresca A,Massetti D,Politano R,Cerbasi S, Traumatic hip fracture-dislocation: A middle-term follow up study and a proposal of new classification system of hip joint associated injury.
 Injury.
 2019 Jan 17; [PubMed PMID: 30683569]|